 - Include competition and interaction in policy analysis;

-- Identify and anticipate future problems and opportunities in national security;
+- Identify and anticipate future national security problems;

 A strict policy of non-attribution applies to all players’ remarks and comments during a simulation exercise.
 Adherence to this policy promotes an environment conducive to candid discussion, and fosters the presentation of innovative solutions to complex problems.

 Events depicted in the simulation may or may not resemble those in the real world.
-More important for the purposes of the organizers and participants in this exercise is the opportunity to better understand how participating countries and organizations might make decisions for conflict prevention and resolution.
+More important for the purposes of the organizers and participants in this exercise is the opportunity to better understand how participating countries and organizations might make conflict prevention and crisis management decisions.

-The ISSP simulation exercise is “an operating model of reality,” drastically reduced in scope and limited in time.
-It allows participants to play roles as decision-makers on the international scene, and to experience the problems and processes of managing a crisis or resolving a conflict.
-SIMULEX is an opportunity to put concepts into practice and to share with one’s peers an experience not normally available.
+The SIMULEX exercise is “an operating model of reality,” drastically reduced in scope and limited in time.
+It allows participants to play roles as decision-makers on the international scene, and to experience the problems, dilemmas and processes of managing a crisis or resolving a conflict.
+SIMULEX is an opportunity to put concepts into practice and to share with one’s peers an experience not normally available outside the policy community.

-Politico-military simulation illuminates and examines crisis and consequence management, communication, and decision-making in crisis situations.
+Politico-military simulation illuminates and examines escalation, escalation control, de-escalation, diplomacy, intelligence, the roll of military power and other capabilities, communication, and decision-making in crisis situations.
 Despite the fact that the “real world” context of international behavior is missing, there is still intense personal involvement in handling the decisions and actions called for within specified time limits.
-At the inter-personal level there is an opportunity to observe the processes of situation definition, information search, risk taking, group compromise, and policy formulation.
+At the interpersonal level there is an opportunity to observe the processes of situation definition, information search, risk taking, group compromise, and policy formulation.
 Simultaneously, at the inter-team level, such interactions as bargaining, negotiation, and the communication of intent, commitment, and resolve are present.
 It is a useful methodology for generating new hypotheses, and for learning and testing the policy planning process.
 Simulation is a technique for generating measurable insights, and frequently dramatizes the importance of communications and the role of the unanticipated.